bag-cnag/biodm/README.md

 ### Run Example project

-Provided in biodm repository.
+Provided within this repository.

 _Note:_ Prior to this step,
-it is recommended to create and activate a new `python3` virtual environment.
+it is recommended to create and activate a new `python3` (>=3.11) virtual environment.

 ```bash
 pip3 install -r src/requirements/dev.txt